 In a lot of the juicer reviews I’ve read, people would complain that vertical slow juicers suck because it can’t juice celery.
 Why?
-It clogs the pulp ejector port, it is a valid complaint.
+It clogs the pulp ejector port; it is a valid complaint.

-I’ve had my share of bad luck juicing celery in my Hurom juicer (yes, it clogged and it was a pain removing the pulp) but after researching about this, I’ve found the correct technique in doing so without clogging the juicer.
+I’ve had my share of bad luck juicing celery in my Hurom juicer (yes, it clogged, and it was a pain removing the pulp), but after researching about this, I’ve found the correct technique in doing so without clogging the juicer.

 Why do fibrous greens like celery get clogged in a vertical juicer?
-Because the pulp ejection port is small and it turns at a 90 degree angle so if you put in celery whole chances are the fibers will clog and get stuck.
+Because the pulp ejection port is small and it turns at a 90-degree angle, so if you put in celery whole, chances are the fibers will clog and get stuck.

 How to then can you prevent clogging?

-It’s simple you need to chop the stalks into smaller chunks, around half to an inch long.
+It’s simple; you need to chop the stalks into smaller chunks, around half to an inch long.
 You need to do this so the fibrous strands of celery will not clog the ejector port.

-Sure it will take a few minutes to prep but it will save you a ton of time in terms of pulling out the fibers and unclogging.
+Sure it will take a few minutes to prep, but it will save you a ton of time in terms of pulling out the fibers and unclogging.
 Trust me, I’ve been there and done that.

 Here’s how I did it

-Here’s how the pulp ejector port looks like…
+Here’s how the pulp ejector port looks.

 See no clogs.

-Here’s a bonus recipe if you want to get started…
+Here’s a bonus recipe if you want to get started.

-3 celery stalks
+- Three celery stalks

 - Two green peppers

-2 green apples
+- Two green apples

 If you’ve tried this recipe, please let me know in the comments section below.